Jaap's Mechanical Calculators Page

 Figuremaster TRFA1959 Transflo

 After the 1959 merger with Smith-Corona they also imported various adding-listing machines which were then rebranded as Marchant or SCM machines.
-These included Diehl and Diehl adding machines from Germany, as well as machines from Japan such as SCM 1011 CB above.
+These included Diehl and Olympia adding machines from Germany, as well as machines from Japan such as SCM 1011 CB above.

 Manuals